Applying for Financial Assistance

 Can I get help filling out my FAFSA?

 You should complete the form on your own as much as possible.
-The Office of Student Financial Assistance will gladly check the form for accuracy if you bring it to our office along with copies of your IRS Income Tax Transcript.
+The Office of Student Financial Assistance will gladly answer any questions you may have along the way.

 What is the Financial Assistance Title IV College Code for TCNJ?